pra1veenk/ppe-detect-sap/README.md

 * `subnet`  Enter the subnet for Lambda exection
 ## Resource Identifiers
 * `stackname` Enter an Identifier/Name for the CDK stack
-* `ddbtablename` Enter a name for Dynamo DB Table that would be created as part of the stack which would hold the metadata for creating defect notification in SAP
+* `ddbtablename` Enter a name for Dynamo DB Table that would be created as part of the stack which would hold the metadata for creating incidents in SAP
-## Lookout for Vision Project/Model Information
-* `projectname` Enter Look out vision project name that was created using the look out for vision service.
-* `modelversion` Enter Model version of the trained model from look out for vision.
 ## Bucket Structure
-* `bucketname` Enter the name of the bucket to be created where the images will be captured for defect anaysis
+* `bucketname` Enter the name of the bucket to be created where the images will be captured for analysis
-* `equipment` Equipment which captures the image of the product, this information will be logically mapped to the bucket as folders
-* `plant` Enter the SAP Plant ID where the product is being assembled or manufactured, this information will be logically mapped to the bucket as folders.
-* `material` Product# that is being assembled in the assembly/manufactured for which inspection is performed, enter the SAP material ID and this will be logically mapped to the bucket as folders
 ## SAP Environnment details
 * `SAP_AUTH_SECRET` Provide the arn where the credentials with keys `user` and `password` or `APIkey` if using SAP BTP  for accessing SAP services.
 * `SAP_HOST_NAME` Host name of the instance for accessing the SAP OData service e.g. hostname of load balancer/Web Dispatcher/SAP Gateway.
 If using BTP, please pass host alias